tyq-215/DLTM/README.md

     head : the number of Transformer attention head num_layers : the number of Transformer layer batch_size : the training batch size
-    lr_T : the learning rate for the Transformer lr_C : the learning rate for the Classfier iter_T : the number of the Classfier update step pre training interation iter_C : the number of the Transformer update step pre training interation dropout : the dropout factor for the whole model eval_steps : the number of steps to evaluate model info
+    lr_G : the learning rate for the Transformer lr_C : the learning rate for the Classfier iter_G : the number of the Classfier update step pre training interation iter_C : the number of the Transformer update step pre training interation dropout : the dropout factor for the whole model eval_steps : the number of steps to evaluate model info